 Memory foam has been around for years and is generally made from polyurethane, a type of plastic polymer.

-One of the reasons that memory foam is so popular in bedding (it’s the most common foam bedding material you’ll encounter) is that it softens when exposed to body heat, molds to your body, and provides a fairly even balance between support and comfort.
+One of the reasons that memory foam is so popular in bedding (it’s the most common foam bedding material you’ll encounter) is that it softens when exposed to body heat, molds to your unique shape, and provides a fairly even balance between support and comfort.
 Then, once you get up, memory foam slowly returns to its normal position.

 The problem is that this slow response can make some sleepers feel trapped in their memory foam beds, while bounce is essentially non-existent.
 Its higher density also means that memory foam has a reputation for trapping heat and making for a sweaty night’s sleep.